 Symptoms similar to those of myasthenia gravis (Eaton-Lambert syndrome Eaton-Lambert Syndrome Eaton-Lambert syndrome is an autoimmune disorder that impairs communication between nerves and muscles, causing weakness.
 Eaton-Lambert syndrome usually precedes, occurs with, or develops after... read more )

 Doctors explore the possibility of lung cancer when a person, especially a smoker, has a persistent or worsening cough, other lung symptoms (such as shortness of breath or coughed-up sputum tinged with blood), or weight loss.
 Lung cancer also is a concern if people appear to have had pneumonia but their x-ray does not clear up after a course of antibiotics.

 Chest x-ray Chest Imaging is usually the first test.
 Chest x-ray can detect most lung tumors, although it may miss small ones.
-Sometimes a shadow detected on a chest x-ray done for other reasons (such as before surgery) provides doctors with the first clue, although such a shadow is not proof of cancer.
+Sometimes an abnormality detected on a chest x-ray done for other reasons (such as before surgery) provides doctors with the first clue, although an abnormality is not proof of cancer.

 Computed tomography Chest Imaging (CT) may be done next.
 CT can show characteristic patterns that help doctors make the diagnosis.
 They also can show small tumors that are not visible on chest x-rays and reveal whether the lymph nodes inside the chest are enlarged.

 Newer techniques, such as positron emission tomography Chest Imaging (PET) and PET-CT scanning, which combine the PET and CT technology in one machine, are increasingly used to evaluate people with suspected cancer and often is used to help detect disease that has spread outside the chest.
 Magnetic resonance imaging (MRI) can also be used if the CT or PET-CT scans do not give doctors sufficient information.